 The full details of our methodology are below, as well as a breakdown of the most and least valuable college majors.

 STEM majors are most valuable

-Art majors are least valuable
+Arts majors are least valuable

 Making the college major decision

 “Consider community college for the first couple of years before transferring to a university for the final years of the program,” McBride says.
-“Look for scholarships, grants and work study programs — all of which could defray the out-of-pocket costs of a degree.
+“Look for scholarships, grants and work-study programs — all of which could defray the out-of-pocket costs of a degree.
 And calibrate the cost of the school with your earning potential at the other end.”

-Living expenses often get overlooked.
-But students, like the rest of us, could save money by shopping around for an apartment or taking on roommates rather than living alone.
+Don’t overlook living expenses.
+Students can save money by shopping around for an apartment or taking on roommates rather than living alone.

 “I’m going to say something that’s very unconventional: I don’t think there’s any rush to pay down your federal loans.
-Make the minimum payment and shove the extra money in your 401(k) instead,” he says.
+Make the minimum payment and shove the extra money in your 401(k) instead,” McBride says.
 “Every dollar you put away in 20s could be $15 by the time you retire.”

 |Rank||Declared degree||Median income||Unemployment rate||Percent with advanced degree|

 |7||Materials Engineering and Materials Science||$97,500||2.0%||45%|